2011 Christchurch earthquake: Central city

 The Carlton Hotel, a listed heritage building, was undergoing repairs after the September 2010 earthquake damage when the February 2011 earthquake damaged the building further.
 It was deemed unstable and demolished in April 2011.
 St Elmo Courts had been damaged in the September 2010 earthquake and the owner intended to repair the building, but further damage caused by the February 2011 event resulted in a decision to demolish, which was done the following month.

 The historic Canterbury Provincial Council Buildings were severely damaged, with the Stone Chamber completely collapsing.

 The second civic office building of Christchurch City Council, Our City, had already been damaged in the September earthquake and was heavily braced following the February event.

 The Civic, the council's third home, was heavily damaged in February and was demolished.
 Both Our City and the Civic are on the register of Heritage New Zealand.

 The Catholic Cathedral of the Blessed Sacrament was also severely damaged, with the towers falling.
 A decision was made to remove the dome because the supporting structure was weakened.
+The building was demolished in 2020.

 Oxford Terrace Baptist Church was one of many churches damaged by the quake.

 Several other churches were seriously damaged, including: Knox Presbyterian Church, St Luke's Anglican Church, Durham Street Methodist Church, St Paul's-Trinity-Pacific Presbyterian Church, Oxford Terrace Baptist Church, Holy Trinity Avonside and Holy Trinity, Lyttelton.
 Sydenham Heritage Church and the Beckenham Baptist Church were heavily damaged, and then demolished days after the earthquake.
 Concrete block construction fared badly, leaving many modern iconic buildings damaged.